Paul DeJong Player Props: Cardinals vs. Dodgers

 Looking to place a prop bet on Paul DeJong?
 Check out what's available at BetMGM and sign up with this link!

-- DeJong hit .152 with nine doubles, six home runs and 21 walks.
+- DeJong is hitting .400 with two doubles, two home runs and a walk.

+- DeJong has gotten at least one hit in 66.7% of his games this season (four of six), with at least two hits three times (50.0%).

+- He has hit a home run in two of six games played this season, and in 9.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.